eclipse-iceoryx/iceoryx2/FAQ.md

-1. Ensure to only use data types suitable for shared memory communication like pod-types (plain old data, e.g. `uint64_t`, `int32_t`, ...) or explicitly shared-memory compatible containers like some of the constructs in the `iceoryx-hoofs`.
+1. Ensure to only use data types suitable for shared memory communication like pod-types (plain old data, e.g. `uint64_t`, `int32_t`, ...) or explicitly shared-memory compatible containers like some of the constructs in `iceoryx2-bb-cxx`.
 2. **Do not use pointers, or data types that are not self-contained or use pointers for their internal management!**
 3. The type must be trivially destructible